When talking about a way to match media properties to some condition component uses word criterion.

 When properties are matched using some condition, match is marked as failed if given quality does not contain the property being matched.
 In some cases this is not the desired behavior.

 Suppose you want to select audio that has the maximum bitrate.
-If quality does not contain bitrate info, that is ok - you have other conditions in the chain like number of channels, sample rate etc. You want component to skip bitrate condition if it cannot be checked.
-But its behavior is different: it marks whole chain as failed since there are no bitrate information.
+If quality does not contain bitrate info, that is ok - you have other conditions in the chain like number of channels, sample rate etc. You want bitrate condition to be skipped if it cannot be checked.
+But behavior of numeric criterion is different: it marks whole chain as failed since there are no bitrate information.

 bitrate the closest below 128kbps and the only one quality with, say, 256kbps bitrate, it will not be rejected.

 For complex criteria it is not always obvious why one or another quality wins or gets skipped.
-To help with that component provides the way to examine criteria work on fly while you are editing them.
+To help with this a way is provided to examine criteria work on fly while you are editing them.

 Criteria test window has combo box and list control.
-Combo box contains all tracks from analysis cache at the moment you opened component preferences.
-List control contains all separate streams found for the track selected in combo box.
+Combo box contains all tracks from analysis cache at the moment you opened preferences page.
+List control contains all separate streams found for the video selected in combo box.

 List control visualizes how criteria from criteria configuration window matches available streams.
 Matching is performed on the fly after every change is made in configuration window.

 If stream in the list is checked that means it matched the criteria.
 Streams are sorted according to the best match.
-So when selecting quality to play, component will use the one that is on top of this list (if it is checked, otherwise there will be an error saying that no qualities matched criteria).
+So when selecting quality to play, will be used the one that is on top of this list (if it is checked, otherwise there will be an error saying that no qualities matched criteria).

 Streams that are unchecked in the list are still sorted with meaning.
 Numeric criteria have extra logic applied to non-matching qualities.
 When comparing two such qualities, it checks which one was closer to match.